 Most mid-range printers will allow you to use a wider selection of materials, but each printer has different capabilities.
 For this reason, it’s important to carefully research each model before you buy.
 Nobody wants to find that their new, expensive filament isn’t compatible, right?

 One thing to watch out for: some companies use proprietary filament and your printer won’t work with anything else.
 There are a couple of issues with this.
 First, it allows them to charge more money and second, if the company goes bust, you can expect the filament to become very rare indeed.

-Although 3D printing has been around for a few years, it’s finally become an affordable hobby for regular people.
-With an abundance of tutorials and guides, there’s nothing stopping you from getting involved with this exciting, promising new technology.
+Although 3D printing has been around for a few years, it has finally become an affordable hobby for regular people.
+With an abundance of tutorials and guides, there’s nothing stopping you from getting involved with this exciting and promising new technology.